Inhaled Corticosteroids Overview and Practice Questions Vector

 43. What occurs during an asthma attack?

-Bronchospasm, mucosal edema, and increased secretions.
+Bronchospasm, mucosal edema, and increased mucus secretion.

 44. What drugs are found in fluticasone propionate and salmeterol?